The main differences between a toaster oven and a conventional oven lie in size, energy efficiency, cooking capacity, and versatility.

 The Toaster Oven

 I was amazed at how quickly it preheated and cooked the dish.
-From that moment on, I found myself reaching for the toaster oven more often.
+From that moment on, I reached for the toaster oven more often.

 The time and energy savings have been a game-changer, especially on busy weeknights when I want a home-cooked meal without the long wait.